Raden Wijaya: Conflict with Kediri and Mongols

 Arya Wiraraja's son Ranggalawe served as one of Wijaya's adipati/ duke but in later days he would rebel against the new king.
-Other famous officers were Lembu Sora and Nambi, both also rebelled against Wijaya respectively after the founding of Majapahit kingdom.The trigger for rebellion is that even though those who rebel have been given positions, they still feel dissatisfied.
-Ranggalawe rebellion was the first recorded in 1295.
+Other famous officers were Lembu Sora and Nambi, but both also rebelled against Wijaya after the founding of the Majapahit kingdom.
+The trigger for the rebellion appears to have been dissatisfaction with positions granted to key nobles.
+The Ranggalawe rebellion was the first, recorded in 1295.
 Ranggalawe lost in his battle against the Majapahit Kingdom and died at the hands of Mahisa Anabrang while fighting at the Tambak Beras river.
-Lembu Sora rebellion occurred in 1301.
-War between the Majapahit army and Lembu Sora's followers could not be avoided.
-Lembu Sora and his followers Juru Demung and Gajah Biru died in this battle.
-Nambi rebellion occurred during the reign of King Jayanegara, it is stated that during the reign of Jayanegara, Nambi rebellion occurred.
-Then Nambi rebellion was suppressed in 1316.
+The Lembu Sora rebellion occurred in 1301.
+Lembu Sora and his followers Juru Demung and Gajah Biru died in this conflict.
+The Nambi rebellion occurred during the reign of King Jayanegara, and was suppressed in 1316.

 Reign (1293–1309)

 Founding of Majapahit

 In November 1292, a Mongol force landed in Tuban, East Java, with the aim of revenge for Kertanagara's humiliation of the Mongol messenger.
 However, Kertanegara was already dead.
 Raden Wijaya initially made an alliance with the Mongols with the aim of attacking Kediri, which had become the strongest country in Java.
 Jayakatwang was defeated and destroyed in 1293, at which point Raden Wijaya turned and attacked the Mongol force.
 The Mongols, already weakened by tropical diseases, the climate, and imperial overreach, were forced to flee Java.
 Raden Vijaya then established the Majapahit kingdom, taking the title Kritarajasa Jayavardhana.